microsoft/Federal-Business-Applications/README.md

 README.md
 ```

-You can decided if you would rather have a ```README.md``` file with Markdown syntax, or if you prefer, you can convert a document into a PDF file and then upload that into the subfolder for the demo/whitepaper.
-PDF's will render in the browser when viewed on GitHub.
+You can decide if you would rather have a ```README.md``` file with Markdown syntax, or if you prefer, you can convert a document into a PDF file and then upload that into the subfolder for the demo/whitepaper.
+PDF's will render in the browser when viewed on GitHub. ```README.md``` files are preferred as they will also support version control and change history on the actual file.

 Lastly, link from this main ```README.md``` page to your new demo/whitepaper and the corresponding ```README.md``` or PDF file.